rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 All the Mbed OS header files are built with CMake `INTERFACE` libraries (e.g`mbed-headers-platform`).
 Stubbed header files reside in the `UNITTESTS/target_h` and are built with the `mbed-headers-base` CMake library.
 All CMake libraries containing header files are linked with `mbed-headers`.
 The CMake target of the library unit under test is expected to link with the required header file libraries or `mbed-headers` depending on the test case.

 All the stub libraries and header libraries are defined under `UNITTESTS/stubs/` directory.

+Libraries for fakes are under `UNITTESTS/stubs/` directory.
+These provide mock implementations that are meant to replace the stub version that do nothing.
+Usually these will replace the header files as well as the source files and cannot be used together with their stub equivalents.

 ### Test discovery